TrellixVulnTeam/RESTy_09HZ/README.md

 - Create buttons that let the user choose from the REST methods (get, post, put, delete)
 - When the form is filled out, and the button is clicked, display the URL and the method chosen

+### Technical Requirements

+- `index.js` - Entry Point
+- `app.js` - Container
+  - Holds state: Count and Results Array
+  - A class method that can update state
+  - Renders 2 Child Components
+- `<Form />`
+  - Expects a function to be sent to it as a prop
+  - Renders a URL entry form
+  - A selection of REST methods to choose from (“get” should be the default)
+  - On submit
+    - Send the API results back to the `<App>` using the method sent down in props
+- `<Results />`
+  - Expects the count, headers, results to be sent in as props
+  - Renders the count
+  - Renders the Result Headers as “pretty” JSON
+  - Renders the Result Body as “pretty” JSON

 ### UML

 ![UML](resty.png)